batkins33/DocTR_Process/README.md

 highlighted images alongside the normal page images.
 Setting `save_corrected_pdf: true` creates an orientation-corrected PDF containing the processed pages at the path given by `corrected_pdf_path`.

+Additional enhancements include optional cropped field images and thumbnails, detailed issue and timing logs, and automatic zipping of valid pages.
+The pipeline now reads SharePoint credentials from the `SHAREPOINT_USERNAME` and `SHAREPOINT_PASSWORD` environment variables and uses rotating JSON logs to keep `error.log` manageable.